AidanBrasseur/FitMeals/README.md

 | Username: user | Username: user |
 | Password: user | Password: admin |

+### Changes From Initial Proposal and Phase 1
+Our core vision for the application throughout this process has remained consistent, but there were a few additional features and changes we decided to implement for phase 2.

+-   **Forgot Password:**
+	If a user forgets their password, they now have the ability to request an email to be sent to them, providing a temporary link that allows them to change their password securely.

+-   **Remember Login:**
+	If the user selects the Remember Me checkbox when logging in, the website will keep the user logged in even if they refresh the page.

+-   **Account Settings:**
+We decided to add a dedicated account settings page which allows users to view their information, and change their profile image, full name, email, and password.

+-   **Removal of Third Party Nutrition API:**
+	We originally had plans to integrate a third party API that would estimate calories based on the ingredients that were input by the user.
+As we began development, we realized that using the API in this way would greatly limit our flexibility regarding ingredient input.
+We instead decided to allow the user to directly input nutrition info if so desired, and our expert nutritionist admins can override this nutrition info prior to approval.

 ## Third Party Libraries
 #### Frontend
 - React